jay23606/kucoin-rebalancer/README.md

 Define pairs, percentage amounts, usdt amount and threshold for rebalance:

-Press Esc to exit and sell to usdt
+Press Esc to exit and sell to usdt, press plus key to add 10% to rebalancer and minus key to remove 10%

 ```csharp
 List<PairInfo> pairs = new List<PairInfo>() {